What We Offer

 CYSTIC FIBROSIS: Inability to transport chloride across cellular membranes leads to thick mucus in lungs and GI tract resulting in multiple infections.
 Lifespan has extended dramatically in the past 25 years to now average near 40.

 FAMILIAL DYSAUTONOMIA: Abnormalities of autonomic and sensory nervous system affect control of body temperature, blood pressure, stress, and sensitivity to pain.
-Poor growth is common and lifespan is limited.
-SPINAL MUSCULAR ATROPHY: Degenerative nervous disorder with progressive downill course.
-Death is common by age 2.
+Poor growth is common, and lifespan is limited.

 GAUCHER DISEASE Type 1: Variable presentation including spleen enlargement, anemia, fatigue, bruising, and bone deterioration.